IntelPython/numba-dpex/docs/user_guides/debugging/set_up_machine.rst

 .. _`Intel® oneAPI Toolkits Installation Guide for Linux* OS / Installation Guide / Install Intel GPU Drivers`:
     https://software.intel.com/content/www/us/en/develop/documentation/installation-guide-for-intel-oneapi-toolkits-linux/top/prerequisites/install-intel-gpu-drivers.html

-It is also important that the user is in the group "video" (on Ubuntu* 18, Fedora* 30, and SLES* 15 SP1) or "render" (on Ubuntu* 19 and higher, CentOS* 8, and Fedora* 31).
+The user should be in the "video" group (on Ubuntu* 18, Fedora* 30, and SLES* 15 SP1) or "render" group (on Ubuntu* 19 and higher, CentOS* 8, and Fedora* 31).
-An administrator with sudo or root privilege can change the group owner of `/dev/dri/renderD*` and `/dev/dri/card*` to a group ID used by your user base:
+An administrator with sudo or root privileges can change the group owner of `/dev/dri/renderD*` and `/dev/dri/card*` to a group ID used by your user base:

 .. code-block:: bash